luwrain/website/texts/download.win.md

 # Distribution for~Microsoft Windows

 There~are the~releases which we recommend for~running on~Microsoft Windows.
-They include Java Runtime Environment (JRE) inside, so the~only thing necessary for~ running LUWRAIN on~your machine  is~any properly available text-to-speech engine (TTS).
+They include Java Runtime Environment (JRE) and a~speech synthesizer inside.
-The~releases are prepared for~32-bit and for~64-bit versions of~Microsoft Windows with~all~currently supported languages.
+The~releases are prepared with~all~currently supported languages.
 Clik on~the~direct link below to~start  downloading:

 Version: <?php echo lwr_version_windows();?>